kubewarden/docs/docs/writing-policies/rust/05-mutation-policy.md

 }
 ```

-Compared to the previous code, we made only three changes:
+Compared with the earlier code, there are three changes:

-  1. We defined the `pod` object as mutable, see the `mut` keyword.
-This is
+1. Define the `pod` object as mutable, see the `mut` keyword.
-    needed because we will extend its `metadata.annotations` attribute
+This is needed because we will extend its `metadata.annotations` attribute.
-  2. This is the actual code that takes the existing `annotations`, adds the
-    new one, and finally puts the updated `annotations` object back into the original
+1. This is the code that takes the existing `annotations`, adds the new one, and finally puts the updated `annotations` object back into the original `pod` instance.
-    `pod` instance
-  3. Serialize the `pod` object into a generic `serde_json::Value` and then return
+1. Serialize the `pod` object into a generic `serde_json::Value` and then return a mutation response.
-    a mutation response

 Having done these changes, it's time to run the unit tests again: